Students Studying Outside of the U.S.

-J-1 student participants are placed with a host family located in the St. Louis area for the duration of the internship.
+Student participants on J-1 visas are placed with a host family located in the St. Louis area for the duration of the internship.

 All students are responsible for travel arrangements to and from St. Louis.
 A travel itinerary must be provided to the Walker EDGE Office for Summer 2015 internships by May 1, 2015.